Reverse Mortgage Calculator: Estimate Your Loan Options Without Giving Up Your Information

 How a Reverse Mortgage Calculator Fits Into Financial Planning

-A reverse mortgage calculator is not a substitute for financial planning, but it can support it.
+A reverse mortgage calculator is not a financial plan, but it can support one.
+By modeling cash flow and equity changes, it can help you:

-• Understand how housing wealth fits into retirement income
+• see how housing wealth might supplement retirement income

-• Identify periods where additional income might be helpful
+• identify periods where additional income could be helpful

-If you’re thinking about reverse mortgages in a broader retirement context, Credit.org’s discussion of long-term financial planning benefits of a reverse mortgage explores how housing decisions interact with aging, budgeting, and stability.
+For a broader perspective, Credit.org’s discussion of the long-term financial planning benefits of a reverse mortgage explains how housing decisions intersect with aging, budgeting, and stability.

 What a Calculator Can’t Replace